The Employment Wage Subsidy Scheme – Explained

 A subsidy can be claimed in respect of employees earning between €151.50 and €1,462 gross per week.
 Rates of the subsidy are as below; the number of insurable weeks will be used to calculate gross pay for pay periods other than weekly:

-Proprietary directors are expected to be able to avail of the scheme in limited circumstances; additional guidance will be provided on this in due course.
+Proprietary directors are able to avail of the scheme in limited circumstances;

 The Employment Wage Subsidy Scheme will be administered by Revenue on a self-assessment basis.
 In due course, Revenue will issue further details on the assurance checks they expect to undertake in the future.
 Meanwhile it is imperative that employers retain all records relating to the operation of the Employment Wage Subsidy Scheme, specifically including those that support the expectation that turnover or customer orders will reduce by the requisite 30%, together with details of the monthly reviews of the eligibility criteria.